The certification hearing took place December 17 and 18, 2013 at the Federal Court, Toronto, Ontario. Decision was reserved at that time.

 8. On March 22, 2013, the plaintiffs delivered their motion record in support of certification.

 9. On March 25, 2013, the parties attended at a case management teleconference before Justice Gagne of the Federal Court.
 Click here to review the Direction issued by the court which sets the schedule for steps leading up to the certification motion.
 Click here to review the Order issued by the court permitting the law firms to issue a new Consolidated Statement of Claim.

-10. The certification hearing is scheduled to take place on December 17 and 18, 2013 at the Federal Court, in the City of Toronto, Province of Ontario.
+10. The certification hearing took place on December 17 and 18, 2013 at the Federal Court, in the City of Toronto, Province of Ontario.

 12. We will continue to update this website as developments occur.

 13. If you prefer, you may contact us toll-free at 1.866.225.9530.